- How to Install Windows 10/8/8.1/7 From USB Drive

 To install Windows 10/8/8.1/7 in UEFI mode:

-(You can use this step by step procedure for preparing any bootable media, not just Mirosoft Windows)
+This procedure is for installing Windows from ISO file (You can use this step by step procedure for preparing any bootable media, not just Microsoft Windows)

 1. Download Windows ISO file, make sure it is UEFI compatible, ie UEFI ready.
 (Must have the folder (EFI\boot\bootx64x.efi).